Hong Kong at a Glance

 Tsim Sha Tsui Promenade & Avenue of the Stars

 Nestled alongside beautiful Victoria Harbour, the Tsim Sha Tsui Promenade stretches from the colonial-era Clock Tower all the way to Hung Hom.
 On a stroll down the promenade, visitors pass the Hong Kong Cultural Centre, Space Museum and the Avenue of Stars, Hong Kong's answer to Hollywood's Walk of Fame.
-Here you'll find tributes to the people who help make Hong Kong the "Hollywood of the East", with a backdrop of the stunning Harbour.
+Here you'll find tributes to the people who help make Hong Kong the "Hollywood of the East", with a perfect backdrop of the stunning Harbour.

 The New Territories